Pierlam/OpenExcelSdk/README.md

 ## What is not managed

-The library have many functions on cell but there is several functionalities which are not managed such as: Alignment Border, Fill, Font and Protection.
+The library have many functions on cell but there are several functionalities which are not managed such as: Alignment Border, Fill, Font and Protection.

 ## Contact